NGHS-alum/nghs-alum/README.md

 See [FAQ.md](FAQ.md)

 # Building website
 The project is free and open source.
 We currently host it on [Github Page](https://nghs-alum.github.io/) for convince, but you can build and run your own copy.
-Instructions are for Unix like systems and the only dependency is [smu](https://github.com/Gottox/smu) for the markdown to html conversion.
+Instructions are for Unix like systems and the only dependency is a markdown to html converted.
+By default we use [discount](https://github.com/Orc/discount), alternatives like [smu](https://github.com/Gottox/smu) can be used by setting `MARKDOWN_CMD` when calling make
 ```
 make
 ```